 Harmless at first glance but can come across as passive-aggressive and translate to demand, especially if you request something from the recipient.

-Even though the closing of an email is something you're likely to write last, it deserves as much attention as the subject line, greeting, and body.
+Even though the closing of an email is something you're likely to write last, it deserves as much attention as the subject line, greeting, and the body of your email.
 To sign off email professionally, you need to be aware of the context.
 Next time you second-guess how to end an email, consider whether it's formal, friendly, or something in between.
-If you are still having hard time to choose come back to this blog post for help.
+If you are still having hard time to choose the right email ending come back to this blog post for help the next time you you're pondering over ways to end an email.